Computing Conforming Partitions with Low Stabbing Number for Rectilinear Polygons: Intractability of Stabbing Number 4 or More

-In the gadget of a variable $ x $, there are two \emph{out-stabs}, i.e., two vertical stabbing segments, which are assigned to the literals $ x $ and $ \overline { x } $.
-We design variable gadgets such that not both out-stabs propagates~$ 1 $, but all other combinations of propagated values are possible.
-We then read from the partition a value for $ x $: $ x $ is assigned the value propagated by the out-stab of the literal $ x $.
-Note that we set $ x = 0 $ (by convention) if both out-stabs propagate~$ 0 $ (the convention $ x = 1 $ would have worked as well).
-In the partition of $ P ( \formula ) $ in Figure~\ref{fig:fullGadgetStabbingN4}(a), $ x _ 1 , x _ 2 , x _ 3 , x _ 4 = 0 , 1 , 1 , 0 $ (even though the out-stab of the literal $ \overline{ x _ 4 } $ propagates~$ 0 $).
+\item The {\bf variable gadget} for a variable $ \variable $ is placed inside the variable rectangle of $ \variable $.
+It consists of a height-$ 1 $ axis-aligned rectangle that straddles the $ \xcoor $-axis, with two width-$ 1 $ axis-aligned rectangles attached above and below at different $ \xcoor $-coordinates.
+See Figure~\ref{fig:otherGadgetsOverviewN4}(a).
+The vertical stabbing segments through these latter rectangles define the two out-stabs of the variable gadgets; the upward one is assigned to the positive literal $ \variable $ and the downward one to the negative literal $ \overline{ \variable } $.
+We attach a forcer gadget at each width-$ 1 $ rectangle such that, in $ \partition $, the corresponding out-stab intersects two reflex segments within the variable gadget.
+As for determining whether the remaining reflex segments of the variable gadget belong to $ \partition $, there are exactly three possibilities summarized as follows: \begin{quotation} In any partition $ \partition $, not both out-stabs propagates~$ 1 $, but all other combinations of propagated values exist. \end{quotation} See Appendix~\ref{sec:variable-gadget} and Lemma~\ref{lem:variableGadgetStabbingN4} for details.
+For each variable $ \variable $, we can therefore read from the partition $ \partition $ of its variable gadget a value for $ \variable $, namely, $ \variable $ is assigned the value propagated by the out-stab of the literal $ \variable $.
+Note that we set $ \variable = 0 $ (by convention) if both out-stabs propagate~$ 0 $ (the convention $ \variable = 1 $ would have worked as well).
+In the partition of $ \polygon ( \formula ) $ in Figure~\ref{fig:fullGadgetStabbingN4}(a), $ \variable _ 1 , \variable _ 2 , \variable _ 3 , \variable _ 4 = 0 , 1 , 1 , 0 $ (even though the out-stab of the literal $ \overline{ \variable _ 4 } $ propagates~$ 0 $).

-A split gadget has an \emph{in-stab} and two \emph{out-stabs}.
-The in-stab is an out-stab of a variable gadget or of another split gadget.
-A split gadget ``splits the propagation'' in the sense that the value propagated by the two out-stabs is at most the value propagated by the in-stab.
-In Figure~\ref{fig:fullGadgetStabbingN4}(a), the split gadget in $ x _ 1 $ splits the in-stab's value~$ 0 $ into two out-stabs propagating~$ 0 $ as well, whereas the split gadget in $ x _ 3 $ splits the in-stab's value~$ 1 $ into a left out-stab propagating~$ 0 $ and a right one propagating~$ 1 $.

-A clause gadget has three \emph{in-stabs} each of which is an out-stab (of a variable gadget or a split gadget) propagating the value (possibly decreased) from a variable gadget.
-We design the clause gadget such that there exists a conforming partition where the horizontal stabbing segment within a clause gadget intersects at most four rectangles if and only if at least one of the three in-stabs of the clause gadget propagates~$ 1 $.
-This in turn is possible only if one of the literals of the clause corresponds to an out-stab propagating~$ 1 $, which in turn implies that we have assigned~$ 1 $ to this literal, since propagated values do not increase.
-Therefore, a solution to $ \CSTAB { 4 } $ implies a satisfying assignment for $ \formula $.